Memcrab/eslint-plugin-react-perf/README.md

 # Configuration

-As of v3.3.0, each eslint-plugin-react-perf rule supports configuration to control whether native elements (lower case first letter React components) are ignored.
+Each eslint-plugin-react-perf rule supports options for ignoring certain elements:

+- `nativeAllowList`: Control whether native elements (lowercase first letter React components) are ignored.
+Accepts `"all"` or an array of attribute names (case-insensitive) to ignore on native elements.
+- `allowComponents`: Provide an array of component names to ignore entirely.
+Use the fully qualified component name for member expressions (for example, `"Layout.Item"`).

 With this configuration, all native elements are ignored for this rule: